Partner Spotlight: MECCA

 Education and Art Selling Opportunities

 Before the CSS and MECCA partnership was born, Mitra was already running a professional development course called "How to Make Money from your Art and Crafts."
-She re-tooled the eight-week course for people who are unhoused, and it culminated in CSS clients selling their art during the Last Friday Art Walk in September.
+She re-tooled the eight-week course to suit people who are unhoused, and it culminated in CSS clients selling their art during the Last Friday Art Walk in September.

 Though the pilot program has ended, Mitra still maintains relationships with the CSS clients who took her class: "I see them shopping at MECCA, participating in our arts challenges, and performing at our openings."
-The partnership not only offered entrepreneurial skills, but also a welcoming community to be a part of.
+The partnership has not only offered entrepreneurial skills, but also a welcoming community to be a part of.

 For our six pilot program graduates—Linda, Liam, Nate, Olivia, Alex, and Mary—our MECCA partner has taken them seriously as creatives and transformed their lives for the better.